json-everything/json-everything/docs_source/usage/json-pointer.md

 Relative JSON Pointers are implemented with the `RelativeJsonPointer` struct.
 Interactions with this struct are very similar to `JsonPointer`.

-Unfortunately, since evaluation of these pointers require parent navigation, a feature which is [currently unsupported by `System.Text.Json`](https://github.com/dotnet/runtime/issues/40452), only the model is functional at this time.
+Unfortunately, since evaluation of these pointers require parent navigation, a feature which is [currently unsupported by `System.Text.Json`](https://github.com/dotnet/runtime/issues/40452), only the model is available at this time; evaluation is non-functional.